MainulDip/AndroidDevStudy/kotlin-android-advanced-workflow.md

 ### Map For Kotlin Interface, Abstract Class and JUnit Testing With Spring Boot:
 Task: make the full map of the kotlin springboot repository (That is inside of the KotlinEveryday Spring Repository)

+### Elvis Operator | ?: :
+_price.value = (quantity.value ?: 0) * PRICE_PER_CUPCAKE
+The elvis operator (?:) means that if the expression on the left is not null, then use it.
+Otherwise if the expression on the left is null, then use the expression to the right of the elvis operator (which is 0 in this case)